![]() |

 inline |

-Calling this method on QFlatMap::end() leads to undefined behavior.
+Calling this method on QFlatMap::end() causes undefined behavior.

 |